-Dozens of cars crash on I-90 near Spokane; officials warn holiday travelers to be cautious
+Up to 100 vehicles crash on I-90 near Spokane; officials warn holiday travelers to be cautious

 Five people were taken to hospitals, but no serious injuries were reported, Bousley said.

-WSDOT is warning drivers to check conditions and traffic before heading into or out of the Spokane area.
-Drivers should exercise caution, as conditions are expected to worsen as the temperatures drop Tuesday night, Bousley said.
+Officials are warning drivers to check conditions and traffic before beginning their holiday travels and to be prepared for changing conditions.

+Drivers going through the Spokane area should exercise caution, as conditions are expected to worsen as the temperatures drop Tuesday night, Bousley said.

 “We’re asking people to be really diligent and drive safely,” Bousley said.